samjaninf/OFN-User-Guide---Master/advanced-features/README.md

 ### Groups

-* Create and manage a group page, which acts as a sub directory within the OFN for regional producer groups, certification bodies, markets etc. [Read more](groups/group-page.md)
+* Create and manage a group page, which acts as a sub directory within the Harvest To Order for regional producer groups, certification bodies, markets etc. [Read more](groups/group-page.md)
 * Embed your Group Page in your own, external website.
 [Read more](groups/embed-a-group-page.md)

 ### Social